 Clinical symptoms of choriocarcinoma

-A choriocarcinoma should always be suspected when there is a latency period of 4-6 months between the end of the pregnancy and the appearance of the tumor, when a significantly raised concentration of beta hCG is measured in the blood and when hematogenous metastasis is detected in the liver, bones and CNS.
+Choriocarcinoma should always be suspected when there is a latency period of 4-6 months between the end of the pregnancy and the appearance of the tumor, when a significantly raised concentration of beta hCG is measured in the blood and when hematogenous metastasis is detected in the liver, bones, and CNS.

 Treatment of choriocarcinoma

 Treatment of choriocarcinoma is chemotherapy-based, often using methotrexate.
-5-6 cycles of cytostatic therapy is typically deployed as treatment.
+5-6 cycles of cytostatic therapy are typically deployed as treatment.
 This depends on the levels of beta hCG.
-The concentration of the hormone should be monitored at regular levels, since it serves as a tumor marker.
+The concentration of the hormone should be monitored at regular levels since it serves as a tumor marker.

 The answers are below the references.